gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

                 display.show("B")
             sleep(100)

-| The approach below converts ALL_CLOCKS to a list that can be iterated over in a for loop.
+| The approach below converts ALL_CLOCKS to a list that can be iterated over in a for-loop.
 | After displaying a clock image, the A and B buttons are checked.

 .. code-block:: python